RangerSix/lunar-eclipse-hugo-theme/README.md

-Want to leave a suggestion or even help with this project?
-Yes, Please.
-Any help will be greatly appreciated.
-Besides I need all the help I can get.lol.
-Thank You!

 Welcome.
 You probably are saying why do it this way?
 I can use a ready made theme or even use AI to make a theme.
 This is true, but if you use a ready made theme, it want be yours and you will probably have to sacrifice something you want in your theme.